 What is Chiropractic?

 It is a regulated profession, which specialises in the diagnosis, treatment and overall management of conditions, which are due to mechanical dysfunction of the nerves, muscles and joints of the body.
-After taking a detailed case history, going through a thorough examination and reaching a diagnosis, chiropractors provide a package of care.
+After taking a detailed case history, going through a thorough examination and reaching a diagnosis, chiropractors provide a variety of methods of care.

 Some chiropractors use other forms of treatment including low-laser therapy and dry needling (also known as medical acupuncture).
 As far as treatment is concerned, to give their patients an informed freedom of choice, chiropractors will give them advice on all the treatment options available for their particular complaint.